comp-phys-marc/compiling-shor/readme.md

 Some challenges arose as I wrote this part of the implementation.
-Namely, Python’s Numpy can solve linear systems of equations with ‘linalg.solve‘, but since the modular exponentiation functions’ truth tables yielded underdeter- mined systems, there were an infinite number of solutions and this approach was not viable.
-Neither was ‘linalg.lstsq‘, which returns the least-squares solu- tion, viable since even this solution was not possible to constrain to solve for binary values only.
+Namely, Python’s Numpy can solve linear systems of equations with ‘linalg.solve‘, but since the modular exponentiation functions’ truth tables yielded underdetermined systems, there were an infinite number of solutions and this approach was not viable.
+Neither was ‘linalg.lstsq‘, which returns the least-squares solution, viable since even this solution was not possible to constrain to solve for binary values only.
 Matlab has a function for solving linear systems of binary variables, but Python does not.

-Therefore, I wrote my own solution for solving for these linear transforma- tions.
+Therefore, I wrote my own solution for solving for these linear transformations.
 This is inefficient, however the approach should be accurate.
-Hopefully, using the approach in [PMH03] to then synthesize CNOT circuits from these linear transformations efficiently offsets the inefficiency of solving for these trans- formations in the first place.
+Hopefully, using the approach in [PMH03] to then synthesize CNOT circuits from these linear transformations efficiently offsets the inefficiency of solving for these transformations in the first place.

 There were several challenges implementing the algorithm for efficient circuit synthesis presented in [PMH03].
-The pseudocode in the paper uses some lan- guage features which are not present in Python.
-For example, tensors (ranges of values representing the patterns found in the sub-rows) are used as array in- dices.
+The pseudocode in the paper uses some language features which are not present in Python.
+For example, tensors (ranges of values representing the patterns found in the sub-rows) are used as array indices.
 Tensors in Numpy are unhashable types.
 Therefore, I had to implement a hashing function for these.
 I chose to convert the individual entries into strings up to a certain precision and concatenate them.